roo-nju/starter-hugo-academic/content/literatures/example/index.md

 ---
-title: "Design Space Exploration (DSE) for Computing-in-Memory (CIM) Architectures"
+title: "Design Space Exploration (DSE) for CIM"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here